carbon-language/carbon-lang/docs/project/consensus_decision_making.md

 Agenda items (e.g., proposals) should be added at least one week in advance (or four working days, if longer), so that members have time to review items added to the agenda.
-Sub-items (e.g., proposal discussion points) should be added at least one day before the meeting; every open Google Doc comment is implicitly a sub-item.
+Sub-items (e.g., proposal discussion points) should be added at least one day before the meeting; every open GitHub pull request comment is implicitly a sub-item.
 Please feel free to add items to the agenda and remove them later if the agenda item is resolved over other communication forums.

 Team members are expected to prepare for the meeting by ensuring they're familiar with the proposal and related discussion.
 The meeting will not include